jangidvipul/Java-mini-project/README.md

 5. Encapsulation:

 The BankAccount class keeps its variables private and provides public methods to access and modify them, demonstrating encapsulation.

+//////////////////////////////////////////
+Enhanced Features (Optional):
+To make it more robust and feature-rich, consider adding the following enhancements:

+1. Interest Calculation:

+Add functionality to calculate interest on the balance.

+2. Transaction History:

+Maintain and display a history of all transactions.

+3. Account Types:

+Introduce different account types (e.g., SavingsAccount, CheckingAccount) using inheritance.

+4. Fund Transfer:

+Allow transferring funds between different accounts.

+5.File I/O:

+Save and load account details and transaction history to and from files.

+6. GUI:

+Create a graphical user interface for better user interaction.